Duarte Galvão

 At the court of Manuel I, Duarte favoured Portuguese involvement in the Indian Ocean.
 This he justified by appeal to the millenarian teachings of Joachim of Fiore and the objectives of recovering Jerusalem and blockading of the Red Sea.
 An undated letter by Duarte to Afonso de Albuquerque develops his religious conception of the Portuguese expeditions.
 Another letter of Duarte's, probably from 1514, was addressed to António Carneiro, the secretary of state.

 In 1515, Duarte led the embassy that accompanied Matthew, the ambassador of Queen Helena of Ethiopia, on his return journey to Ethiopia.
 Francisco Álvares took part in this mission.
 They embarked on 7 April 1515 with Lopo Soares de Albergaria, who was to replace Afonso de Albuquerque as governor of Portuguese India.
 Because of the rivalry between Albergaria and Albuquerque, Duarte's mission was stranded in Goa until early 1517.
 He died o 9 June 1517 on the island of Kamaran before reaching Ethiopia.

 Duarte Galvão's first wife was Catarina de Sousa de Albuquerque, first cousin of Afonso de Albuquerque.
 They were wed on 11 April 1475, when she was between 19 and 24 years old.
 They had one daughter, Isabel de Albuquerque Galvão, who on 25 April 1504 married Jorge Garcês, secretary of Manuel I. He married his second wife, Catarina da Silva Vasconcelos, in 1486, when she was between 25 and 28 years old.
 She outlived him, dying on 23 February 1524.
-With her, he had three daughters (Isabel, Leonor and Violante, who married Pedro Anes do Canto) and seven sons (Guiomar, Simão, António, Jorge, Manuel, Francisco and Rui).
+With her, he had three daughters (Isabel, Leonor and Violante, who married Pero Anes do Canto) and seven sons (Guiomar, Simão, António, Jorge, Manuel, Francisco and Rui).
 He also had two illegitimate sons, another António and Pedro Vieira da Silva.